ZeeCoder/clam/README.md

 #####(0.4.0-alpha3)

-**An important note:** Clam is under heavy development ATM, so be prudent in using the provided tools.
+**The development of clam is stopped.**

+We used it in several projects, and in most of them writing Clam-modules was a delight.
+It never really took off hovewer, and I just had the feeling that something is not exactly right with the tool.

+My main problem with Clam, is that it does a bit too much magic.
+So in order to deal with that issue, I'm taking the good ideas from the project, and I will create several independent node modules out of them instead.

+---

 #####What is it?

 Clam is a frontend toolset.
 It encourages organizing frontend widgets in CommonJS modules.
 These modules can then be instantiated once or multiple times on a single page, depending on whether they are "singleton" on "basic" modules.
 Modules developed with the use of Clam will be **maintainable** and **extendable**.
 The main goal of the project is to help writing js modules in an organised manner, while staying as simple and lightweight as possible.